Sprunki-Retake-Final-Update-Cocrea/.github/profile/README.md

 ## Why Sprunki Retake Final Update is Popular?

-Sprunki Retake Final has garnered a loyal following due to several key factors:
+Sprunki Retake Final Update has garnered a loyal following due to several key factors:

 - **Engaging Gameplay**: The blend of strategy and action keeps players hooked.
 - **Regular Updates**: Frequent content additions, including new maps and characters, maintain player interest.